-Early in 2016, management prepared a report on the achievement of the DCP Enterprise objectives during 2015.
-These results were reviewed and approved by the compensation committee in February 2016.
-The level of performance achieved in 2015 for each of the STI objectives was as follows:
+Early in 2017, management prepared a report on the achievement of the DCP Enterprise objectives during 2016.
+These results were then reviewed and approved by the compensation committee.
+The level of performance achieved in 2016 for each of the STI objectives was as follows:

 STI Objectives Level of Performance Achieved

 DCP Enterprise objectives:

-1) Cash Generation Between Target and Maximum
+1) Cash Generation Above Maximum

 2) EBIT ROCE Above Maximum

 3) Cost Above Maximum

 4) Reliability Between Target and Maximum

-5) NGL Production Below Minimum
+5) Capacity Utilization Between Target and Maximum

+6) Contract Realignment Between Target and Maximum

-6) Total Recordable Injury Rate (TRIR) At Target
+7) Total Recordable Injury Rate (TRIR) At Minimum

-7) Process Safety Event Rate (PSE Rate) Above Maximum

-8) Emissions Between Minimum and Target
+8) Process Safety Event Rate (PSE Rate) Between Minimum and Target

+9) Emissions Above Maximum

 Corporate scorecard objectives: Between Target and Maximum

 Long-Term Incentive Plan - The LTIP has the objective of providing a focus on long-term value creation and enhancing executive retention.
-In 2015, we issued phantom units to the Vice President, General Counsel and Secretary; however no grants were made to the former President in connection with his retirement in May 2015.
-Half of such phantom units are performance phantom units, or PPUs, and half are restricted phantom units, or RPUs.
-The PPUs will vest based upon the level of achievement of certain performance objectives over a three-year performance period, or the Performance Period.
+Under the LTIP, phantom units are issued where half of such phantom units are strategic performance units, or SPUs, and half are restricted phantom units, or RPUs.
+The SPUs will vest based upon the level of achievement of certain performance objectives over a three-year performance period, or the Performance Period.
 The RPUs will vest if the executive officer remains employed at the end of a three-year vesting period, or the Vesting Period.
 We believe this program promotes retention of the executive officers, and focuses the executive officers on the goal of long-term value creation.

-For 2015, the PPUs had the following two performance measures: (1) total shareholder return, or TSR, over the Performance Period of DCP Midstream, LLC's owners, Phillips 66 and Spectra Energy Corp relative to their respective peer groups, and (2) EBIT return on capital employed, or EBIT ROCE, by DCP Midstream, LLC over the Performance Period.
-Half of the PPUs will be measured against the TSR performance objective and half of the PPUs will be measured against the EBIT ROCE performance measure.
-These performance measures were initially designed and proposed by our CEO and Chairman of the Board.
-These objectives were then considered and approved by the compensation committee and ultimately by the board of directors.
-The board of directors believes that the financial performance of the Partnership and the DCP Enterprise have a direct impact on the success of Phillips 66 and Spectra Energy Corp.
-The board of directors believes that by using TSR of Phillips 66 and Spectra Energy Corp. as a performance measure it aligns the interests of our executive officers with the performance of two diverse companies that have a significant presence in the energy industry.
-The board of directors believes utilizing EBIT ROCE of DCP Midstream, LLC aligns the performance of the executive officers with the success of the DCP Enterprise.
+For 2016, the SPUs had the following two performance measures: (1) total shareholder return, or TSR, over the Performance Period of DCP Midstream, LLC's owners, Phillips 66 and Spectra Energy relative to their respective peer groups, and (2) constant price EBIT return on capital employed, or EBIT ROCE, by DCP Midstream, LLC over the Performance Period.
+Half of the SPUs will be measured against the TSR performance objective and half of the SPUs will be measured against the EBIT ROCE performance measure.
+These performance measures were initially designed and proposed by the CEO and Chairman of the Board.
+These objectives were then considered and approved by the compensation committee.
+The compensation committee believes that the financial performance of the DCP Enterprise has a direct impact on the success of Phillips 66 and Spectra Energy.
+The compensation committee believes that by using TSR of Phillips 66 and Spectra Energy as a performance measure it aligns the interests of the NEOs with the performance of two diverse companies that have a significant presence in the energy industry.
+The compensation committee believes utilizing EBIT ROCE of DCP Midstream, LLC aligns the performance of the NEOs with the success of the DCP Enterprise.
 We believe these performance measures provide management with appropriate incentives for our disciplined and steady growth.